openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 This extension defines the following RP Registration Metadata values, used by the RP to provide information about itself to the Self-Issued OP:

 * `subject_syntax_types_supported`
     * REQUIRED.
-A JSON array of strings representing supported ID Token Subject Syntax Types.
+A JSON array of strings representing supported Subject Syntax Types.
 Valid values include `jkt` and `did`.
-For detailed description, see #sub-identifier-type.
+For detailed description, see #sub-syntax-type.
 * `did_methods_supported`
     * OPTIONAL.
 A JSON array of strings representing supported DID methods.
 Valid values are the Method Names listed in in Chapter 9 of [@!did-spec-registries], such as `did:peer:`.
 RPs can indicate support for any DID method by omitting `did_methods_supported`, while including `did` in `subject_syntax_types_supported`.